Respect des fonds

 Respect des fonds, or le respect pour les fonds, is a principle in archival theory that proposes to group collections of archival records according to their fonds (according to the entity by which they were created or from which they were received).
 It is one of several principles stemming from provenance that have guided archival arrangement and description from the late 19th century until the present day.
 It is similar to archival integrity, which dictates that "a body of records resulting from the same activity must be preserved as a group."
 It is also closely related to the idea of original order – the idea that archivists ought to maintain records using the creator's organizational system.
-However, respect des fonds differs from that other foundational sub-principle of provenance in its concern with the integrity of the collection or record group as a whole rather than the organization of materials within that collection or record group.
+However, respect des fonds differs from that other foundational sub-principle of original order in its concern with the integrity of the collection or record group as a whole rather than the organization of materials within that collection or record group.

 Origins

 Most archivists believe respect des fonds originated from the circular titled "Instructions pour la mise en ordre et le classement des archives departementales" (commonly known as "Circular No. 14") issued by the French Ministry of the Interior on 24 April 1841 and authored by Natalis de Wailly, head of the Administrative Section of the Archives nationales; although Luciana Duranti has found evidence of the principle in Naples three decades earlier.
 Wailly's circular instructed archivists "to assemble the different documents by fonds, that is to say, to form a collection of all the documents which originate from a body, an organization, a family, or an individual, and to arrange the different fonds according to a certain order."
 The principle became more widely adopted in 1839 because of regulations issued by the French minister of public instruction.
-At this stage it did not necessarily imply respect de l’ordre intérieure or original order, as the French were in the habit of organizing within fonds by year, subject matter, relevancy, or some other system.
+At this stage it did not necessarily imply respect de l’ordre intérieur or original order, as the French were in the habit of organizing within fonds by year, subject matter, relevancy, or some other system.
 It was only upon the establishment of German Provenienzprinzip (or provenance) through regulation emanating from the Prussian State Archives in 1881, which dictated that the archivist should maintain both the integrity of the fonds and the Registraturprinzip or original order of those same records, that both principles came to be regarded as pillars of archival processing.
 Later respect des fonds was promoted in the widely influential Manual for the Arrangement and Description of Archives (also known as The Dutch Manual) in 1898.
 It was further codified by ratification at the First International Congress of Archivists and Librarians meeting in Brussels in 1910, and featured prominently in the work of eminent British archivist Sir Hilary Jenkinson, who described it as "[t]he most important of all principles of Archive Management."